randomvariable/cluster-api/docs/proposals/20210222-kubelet-authentication.md

 #### Kubelet serving certificate rotation daemon

-The kubelet serving certificate rotation daemon will run as a systemd or windows service manager service on the node.
-It will check for the existence of the serving certificate files, and either check their validity and that they are not self signed, or request a new serving certificate.
+The kubelet serving certificate rotation daemon runs as a systemd or windows service manager service on the node.
+It checks for the existence of the serving certificate files, their validity (e.g. not self signed), or request a new serving certificate.
 Once the new serving certificate is written, kubelet can be restarted.

 #### Core Specification
 - Core Cluster API MUST provide the following implementations of CSRs and signers:
-    - cluster.x-k8s.io/kube-apiserver-client-kubelet-insecure which implement an “Always Allow” type signer that provides equivalent security to Cluster API v1alpha3.
+    - `cluster.x-k8s.io/kube-apiserver-client-kubelet-insecure` which implement an “Always Allow” type signer that provides equivalent security to Cluster API v1alpha3.
 This is only to be used for providers where no secure mechanism exists.
-    - cluster.x-k8s.io/kube-apiserver-client-kubelet-tpm and cluster-x-k8s-io/kubelet-serving-tpm
+    - `cluster.x-k8s.io/kube-apiserver-client-kubelet-tpm` and `cluster-x-k8s-io/kubelet-serving-tpm`
         - Will implement TPM-based certificate signers and requesters based on the cloud-provider-gcp implementation.
         - However, since the mechanism for retrieving endorsement keys varies across platforms, the TPM signer will additionally require a provider specific mechanism to provide the TPM Endorsement Key.

 #### Provider Specification

 #### All providers
-- All providers must insert a ProviderID within the KubernetesNodeProviderIdentifierOID extension attribute of the CSR
+- All providers MUST insert a ProviderID within the KubernetesNodeProviderIdentifierOID extension attribute of the CSR
-- All signer names must be filled in by the provider’s controller in InfraCluster.Status.KubeletClientCertificateSigner and InfraCluster.Status.KubeletServingCertificateSigner
+- All signer names MUST be filled in by the provider’s controller in InfraCluster.Status.KubeletClientCertificateSigner and InfraCluster.Status.KubeletServingCertificateSigner

 #### Insecure providers
-- An insecure provider MUST not implement certificate rotation or kubelet serving certificate signing
+- An insecure provider CANNOT implement certificate rotation or kubelet serving certificate signing
 - InfraCluster.Status.KubeletClientCertificateSigner MUST be set to cluster.x-k8s.io/kube-apiserver-client-kubelet-insecure
 - An insecure provider MUST use the cluster.x-k8s.io/kube-apiserver-client-kubelet-insecure signer/v1alpha4